-In every big city, small town, suburban haven, and rural area can be found small businesses of all varieties, from healthcare professionals to financial services..
+In every big city, small town, suburban haven, and rural area can be found small businesses of all varieties, from healthcare professionals, sustainable retailers, to financial services..
 They truly are the backbone of so many industries, filled with entrepreneurial spirits and big dreamers alike.

 To say that small businesses play a huge role in the American economy would be an understatement – they are the fabric of the American economy.
 For this reason, small businesses should be supported, patroned, and appreciated by their customers.